andrea-soto/GCD_Assignment/ReadMe.md

 ## Read Me

-This document explains how the scripts run_Analysis.R works and how it answers the 'Getting and Cleaning Data Course Projec' questions
+This document explains how the script 'run_Analysis.R' works and how it answers the 'Getting and Cleaning Data Course Projec' questions

 ---

-## Projec Description and Submitted Files
+## Projec Description

 The purpose of the project is to demonstrate the student's ability to collect, work with, and clean a data set.

 The goal is to prepare tidy data that can be used for later analysis.
 The data used comes from the accelerometers from the Samsung Galaxy S smartphone.
-A full description of the data from the site is available [here] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+A full description of the data from the site is available [here] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-Assignment tasks:
+# Assignment tasks

+Create one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.